-In 2022 the Company recognized the impairment loss of GEL 7,454 thousand, as a result of the impairment assessment related to runway rehabilitation works performed in Kutaisi International Airport.
+In 2023 the Company recognized the impairment loss of GEL 2,426 thousand related to the rehabilitation of runway and fence lighting at Kutaisi International airport and 150 thousand related to design works of Telavi Airport.
 For the assumptions and methods used for the impairment assessment refer to Note 4.